amitsaha/raspi-guide/chap1/raspi_1.rst

 Okay, so we have a Raspberry Pi running Fedora 18 remix and we can either work on it from the GUI (XFCE desktop) or by logging into it remotely using `ssh`.
-In the next part of this series of articles, we will explore some interesting things you could do with the Pi.
+In the next chapter, we will explore some interesting things you can do with the Pi.

 Power off the Pi using ::